 The District shall record all meetings of the District's Board of Directors, including subcommittee meetings, except as follows:

-- Executive sessions of the Board of Directors; and - Student disciplinary hearings that are closed to the public.
+- Executive sessions of the Board of Directors; and - Student disciplinary hearings that are closed to the public. - Board retreats focused solely on-board member professional development-not district business.

 The District shall retain meeting recordings for one (1) year.